GLGPrograms/ceda-cemu/README.md

 ### Script
 The `script/` directory contains some useful script for development.
+It is suggested to run them in the docker container by prefixing them with `script/docker` in order to use the correct version of the dev tools.

 - `format`: clang-format sources
 - `valgrind`: check for memory leaks